domen111/Computer-Vision-Project/index.md

 Do-Men Su, Bo-Hsun Chen

+## I. Introduction

+[Project Proposal](./proposal.pdf)

+[Project Presentation](./presentation.pdf)

-## Motivation
+## II.
+Motivation
 Object pose estimation in real time is an important technique in computer vision, and it can be applied in many fields.
 Such helpful information can facilitate many attractive ongoing researches, such as a robotic arm needs to see and judge an object precisely, so it can properly catch and grasp it.
 And, a self-driving cars should estimate poses of pedestrians, other cars, or barriers on the street, so it can avoid them and safely drive on the road.

 To estimate the object pose in 3D space, we need more than an RGB picture.
 However, many current research used RGB-D or point-cloud cameras, which are expensive and hard to access for ordinary people.
 So in this project, we try to build a custom-made RGB-D vision system composed of two easily-accessible commercial 2D webcams.
 And then, we try to estimate the object pose based on the images from our RGB-D vision system, so we can achieve a cheaper soluion.

-[Project Proposal](./proposal.pdf)

-[Project Presentation](./presentation.pdf)

-## Approaches
+## III.
+Approaches

 To conduct our experiment, we first used OpenCV to take two images simultaneously from the webcams.
 After having multiple paired stereo images, OpenCV functions were used to generate the corresponding disparity maps.
 And finally, we trained the neural network models with the RGB images and the disparity maps.

 Besides training the neural network model, we additionally recorded a stereo video as the testing data.
 In the video, we move our object around with different poses.
 Therefore, we utilized a histogram-based tracker and the neural network model to show the pose and position of the object in the video.

-### Experiment Setup
+### A. Experiment Setup

 Our experiment setup is shown in figure 1.
 We tied two Logitech C310 webcams together and put them on a camera tripod.
 The object for our experiment was a magic cube, which was put on a black carton box.